ehsan11100/AdGuard/FAQ.md

 ##  <a href="#reverseproxy" id="reverseproxy" name="reverseproxy">How to configure a reverse proxy server for AdGuard Home?</a>

-If you're running a web server already and you want to access AdGuard Home dashboard UI from an URL like `http://YOUR_SERVER/aghome/` you can use this configuration for your web server:
+If you're already running a web server and want to access the AdGuard Home dashboard UI from a URL like `http://YOUR_SERVER/aghome/`, you can use this configuration for your web server:

    ###  nginx